23“Behold, the virgin shall be with child,

 W. Davies and Allison (1988: 150) argue from the LXX usage of the expression βίβλος γενέσεως (biblos geneseōs, Gen. 2:4; 5:1) that this is the title for Matthew’s entire book.
 They point out that the LXX most frequently uses a different formula, “these are the generations” (αὗται αἱ γενέσεις, hautai hai geneseis), to introduce genealogies (e.g., Gen. 6:9; 10:1; 11:10, 27; 25:12, 19; 36:1, 9; 37:2; Num.
 3:1), and that the term βίβλος most naturally refers to a “book,” not merely a portion of it.
 (W. Davies and Allison 1988: 153; cf. Allison 2005b: 157–62).

-Genealogies were important to the Jews because they connected them to their people, provided evidence of what tribe to which a person belonged.
-Matthew's genealogy demonstrates that Jesus was legally an heir to the throne of David (though see study of the curse of Jeconiah below, Matt 1:11).
+Genealogies were important to the Jews because they connected them to their people and provided evidence of what tribe to which a person belonged.
+Matthew's genealogy traces Jesus to Abraham through Jacob, a physical connection that indicated he was a Jew, and through David, demonstrating he legally was an heir to the throne of David through Solomon (though see the study of the curse of Jeconiah below, Matt 1:11).